 How popular is the baby name Iola in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, check out all the blog posts that mention the name Iola.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Iola.

 The graph will take a few moments to load.
 (Don't worry, it shouldn't take 9 months!)
 If it's taking too long, try reloading the page.

-Baby names associated with purple: Violet, Tyrian, Zi
+Baby names associated with purple: Violet, Amethyst, Tyrian, Plum

 Looking for baby names that are associated with purple — including baby names that mean “purple”?